SirEOF/six_hack/README.md

 ## Card loss

 ### Traditional banks
-You've lost your card or someone stole it.
-Need to look up the emergency number, call it, give your details, which is tedious, costly and stops you from getting a new card.
+- You've lost your card or someone stole it.
+- Need to look up the emergency number
+- Call it, give your details
+- Wait for them to confirm
+- Call again to get a new card

-### With TeleBankBot
+### TeleBankBot

+- Add your card with your own custom alias of the form my* and card number

+    Telegram_user, [06.03.16 11:09]
+    Add myvisa/mymaestro/myworkcard 1234567890123456

+    Sixhack_bank_bot, [06.03.16 11:09]
+    Your card myvisa/mymaestro/myworkcard has been added.

-quick message in natual language to your bot and your current card is blocked and new one will be sent
+- Send it a short quick message in natual language to your bot and your current card is blocked and new one will be sent

     Telegram_user, [06.03.16 11:09]
     I've lost myvisa